maubanel/UE5-Static-Meshes/lightmap/README.md

 ![lightmap density optimization viewmode](images/LightmapDensity.jpg)

-The colors will appear on a scale from green to red (good to bad).
+The colors will appear on a scale from green to red (too many) or to blue (too few).

 ![lightmap density colors](images/LightmapDensityColors.png)